Willhol60/chatroom/README.md

-# README
+# Chatroom

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This Web chat app is a prototype with just one chatroom.
+All users are subscribed to this chatroom and receive messages as they're sent by other users via websockets using ActionCable (requires Redis).

-* Ruby version
+* Ruby 3.0.0

-* System dependencies

-* Configuration

-* Database creation
+* Rails 7.1.3

-* Database initialization
+* Turbo

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)
+## Installation
+    git clone git@github.com:willhol60/chatroom.git
+    cd chatroom
+    bundle
+    rails db:setup
+    redis-server (install first if required)
+    rails s

+Navigate to `http://localhost:3000/` and create an account as prompted.

+The cron scheduling for the Weekly Stats Email can be adjusted in `config/schedule.rb`.
+Then run `whenever --update-crontab` in terminal.

+## Tests
+    rspec

+## Future work/improvements
+* More extensive testing
-* Deployment instructions
+* Pagination/scrolling
+* Batching of emails to account for scale

-* ...
+* Improved error handling